SUSE-Technical-Marketing/suse-rancher-prime-setup/pulumi/components/rancher-crds/README.md

-# Common CRDs component
+# Rancher CRDs component

 ## Overview
-This component contains all the CRDs that are needed by our IaC setup for Rancher and Apps.
+This component contains all the CRDs that are needed by our IaC setup for Harvester.

 ## Adding a new CRD
 1. Add the CRD to the `src` directory.